softwaregroup-bg/ut-run/microservices.md

   This is a typical example of online transaction processing (OLTP).
-  This is usually where high requirements for scalability, transactions per second (TPS), security and resilience are required, so it deserves a separate partial.
+  This is usually where high requirements for scalability, transactions per second (TPS), security and resilience are required, so it deserves a separate layer.

-  NOTE: the primary goal of `microservice partials` is to group different kinds of `microservice handlers`, that usually run in one microservice.
+  NOTE: the primary goal of `microservice layers` is to group different kinds of `microservice handlers`, that usually run in one microservice.
   By grouping them, it is easier to run them together.